Fullerton College alumna Sophia Alexander speaks with a campaign staffer during a photo shoot for her campaign. (Amber Baltazar/Inside Fullerton)

 By Megan Showalter

-In 2017, women marched across the country, the Black Lives Matter movement was in full swing and Americans couldn’t get way from politics.
+In 2017, women marched across the country, the Black Lives Matter movement was in full swing and Americans couldn’t get away from politics.

 Now is the time, she recalled thinking.
-This was the year Sophia Alexander, pictured above, is a transgender veteran, who decided to run for office.
+This was the year Sophia Alexander, a transgender veteran and former Fullerton College student government president, decided to run for office.

 “America was electric,” said Alexander.